 Is Tire Insurance Right for You?

 Buying tire insurance in addition to the coverage you already have with a manufacturer’s warranty may or may not be a good idea for you.
-You will have to weigh the pros and cons and decide if the protection is worth the cost of the coverage for you.
+You will have to weigh the pros and cons and decide whether the protection is worth the cost of the coverage for you.

-Consider what is and isn’t covered as well as the cost, and compare the cost of insurance against the cost of buying a new tire.
+Consider what is and isn’t covered, as well as the cost, and compare the cost of insurance against the cost of buying a new tire.